(Click on a headshot below to be taken to that person’s bio)

 – There is a large Afghan population, which means I ate a lot of bolani growing up.
 And, on a separate note, Burger King.
 The Burger King I am thinking of is now gone.

-Email me (click below) your own hometown facts that aren’t on Wikipedia, and I’ll use them in a Too Much Light play!
+Email me (click below) your own hometown facts that aren’t on Wikipedia, and I’ll use them in a play for The Infinite Wrench!

 Katharine Heller – In 11th grade Economics class, Katharine’s teacher gave the students a super serious assignment to prepare them for the Real World™.
 They were to write a thesis paper which required them to conduct in-depth research, three expert interviews, and compose 10 pages of critical analysis.
 One of Katharine’s interviewees refused to talk beyond 5 questions, but she made it work and submitted the full assignment.